ckauth/HACK_HemispatialNeglect/README.md

 To get started, all you need is a smartphone that runs Android, and some cardboard if you want to dive into the full experience.

-The rules of the game are not complex, you may learn them from the above animation.
+The rules of this game level are not complex, you may learn them from the above animation.
+Thoughts about game design for level extensions are listed in the [Scheme](https://github.com/ckauth/HACK_HemispatialNeglect/tree/master/Scheme) folder.
 Now have fun playing!